phutran2495/ppp_data_tool/README.md

 - `/business/{tin}`: Returns business details for a given TIN (Tax Identification Number, aka `LoanNumber`).
 - Performance is improved via SQL indexes on searchable fields: `borrowername`, `borrowercity`, and `borrowerstate`.

+## 🧑‍💻 Frontend Functionality

+The frontend provides an easy-to-use interface for interacting with the API:

+- **Load PPP Data** – Triggers the backend scraping and loads new records into PostgreSQL.
+- **Search Businesses** – Allows searching by business name, city, or state.
+- **View Details** – Clicking a result shows detailed business info fetched from the backend.

 ---

 ## 🔧 Setup Instructions